TheBloom46/armor-trims-nojei/README.md

 <div align="center"><img src="https://raw.githubusercontent.com/Hipposgrumm/armor-trims/master/images/banner.png" alt="Armor Trims" title="Do you like my white and gold armor trim?"></div><br>
 Armor Trims allows you to decorate your armor with gems and ores (and dusts and crushed ores and whatever else you define in the config).<br>
-**The master branch is not active and only exists for images and documentation.
-There are appropriate branches for each Minecraft version the mod is on.**
+<strong>The master branch is not active and only exists for images and documentation.
+There are appropriate branches for each Minecraft version the mod is on.</strong>

 # How to Add to Dev Environment